-We saw in the post for 14th September how the Southern Railway offered trips taking advantage of timings for "Early Closing Day" when shops generally closed for business on Wednesday afternoons.
+We saw in an earlier post how the Southern Railway offered trips taking advantage of timings for “Early Closing Day” when shops generally closed for business on Wednesday afternoons.
 P & A Campbell did the same thing.
-Here on Wednesday 5th October they marketed the afternoon cruises from Eastbourne in their steamer notice as "Early Closing Trips" lest anyone should be in any doubt.
+Here on Wednesday 5th October they marketed the afternoon cruises from Eastbourne in their steamer notice as “Early Closing Trips” lest anyone should be in any doubt.

 Their Waverley was scheduled to leave Eastbourne at 2.15pm (after the shops had closed) on this day for a cruise along the coast to Hastings where passengers could disembark if they wanted for an hour and a half ashore or stay aboard for the “Afternoon Cruise towards Dungeness, a 45 miles Cruise” getting back to Eastbourne at 5.40pm.